Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Results and Analysis

 \subsection{DistMult Prediction Accuracy}

-To validate the DistMult link prediction component, we perform a \emph{retroactive analysis}: for each iteration $t \in \{1,\ldots,4\}$, we train DistMult on $G_t$, generate top-20 predicted \texttt{supplies\_to} links, and evaluate two metrics: (1)~\emph{link confirmation rate}---whether predicted links actually appear in subsequent KG iterations, and (2)~\emph{neighborhood growth rate}---whether entities involved in predictions gain new connections at $t{+}1$.
+To validate the DistMult link prediction component, we perform a \emph{retroactive analysis} (Table~\ref{tab:distmult}): for each iteration $t \in \{1,\ldots,4\}$, we train DistMult on $G_t$, generate top-20 predicted \texttt{supplies\_to} links, and evaluate two metrics: (1)~\emph{link confirmation rate}---whether predicted links actually appear in subsequent KG iterations, and (2)~\emph{neighborhood growth rate}---whether entities involved in predictions gain new connections at $t{+}1$.

-The zero link confirmation rate reflects the sparsity of the \texttt{supplies\_to} relation type (only 31 such edges in the final KG)---the probability of predicting exact links is low.
-However, the \emph{neighborhood growth} metric reveals that entities involved in DistMult predictions are significantly more likely to gain new connections in subsequent iterations (17.4\% in early iterations), suggesting the model identifies structurally active regions of the graph.
-This validates DistMult's role as a \emph{supplementary} signal alongside the primary structural gap detection heuristics.
+The zero link confirmation rate reflects the extreme sparsity of the \texttt{supplies\_to} relation type (only 2 such edges in the final KG)---the probability of predicting exact links from this sparse signal is negligible.
+The \emph{neighborhood growth} metric shows that entities involved in DistMult predictions gain new connections in subsequent iterations at a modest rate (6.2\% in early iterations), suggesting the model identifies structurally active regions of the graph, though the signal weakens as the KG grows.
+This validates DistMult's role as a \emph{supplementary} signal alongside the primary structural gap detection heuristics, while also highlighting the limitations of embedding-based link prediction on sparse relation types.